Old Mole Variety Hour

 You can leave comments for the Moles at firstname.lastname@example.org or by clicking on the comment section for any of our audio pieces.

-To hear the whole show, use the play button below.
-To hear individual pieces, follow the links.
+To hear the whole show (including the music), use the play button below.
+To hear individual pieces, follow these links:

 - Format: MP3 Mono 44kHz 64Kbps (CBR)